Stop-loss in Forex Trading

 The volatility stop-loss strategy is an interesting type of a stop-loss order.
 It’s based on past price movements of a particular currency pair.
 Which means that you can monitor what happened in the past and make decisions about current trades based on those trends.

 3. The chart stop

 The chart stop makes use of support and resistance levels.
 By rendering your trade invalidated once the price breaks above either a support or a resistance level.
 Making sure to exit a trade as soon as possible after it has been invalidated means less risk to you as the trader.

 4. The time stop

-Placing a time-based stop-loss order is a great strategy to take when you notice that a trade isn’t going in any particular direction, as well as when you want to exit the market around certain times, like on a Friday evening.
-Furthermore, leaving the market during the night takes away the risk that a trade may turn against you, and is a great strategy for a trader who prefers to make short-term trades and those who exit their positions overnight or over weekends.
+Placing a time-based stop-loss order is especially useful when a trade isn’t going in any particular direction.
+It’s also used when you want to exit the market around certain times, like on a Friday evening.
+Leaving the market during the night takes away the risk that a trade may turn against you.
+It’s a suitable strategy for traders who prefer to make short-term trades and who exit their positions overnight or over weekends.

 Some important things to keep in mind when putting in stop-loss orders